GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 Most vendors provide APIs.
 These are easier to work with because the data is already structured.
 But sometimes, if an API isn’t available (or access is limited), you have to resort to web scraping.

 In my internship, I ended up using an unofficial method.
-I didn’t have an API key—but I *did* have my cookie value.
+I didn’t have an API key but I *did* have my cookie value.
 Not ideal, but it worked.
 Sometimes in automation, you’ve gotta do what works—within reason and policy, of course.

 ---